Contents of Jackson's final home reach auction

 The ornate headboard on the bed where Jackson's body was found on June 25, 2009 was removed from the December 17 sale last month at the request of Jackson's family.

 But the "Thriller" singer did leave his mark on an ornate mirror in the bedroom, scrawling a message in felt pen that reads "Train, perfection March April Full out May" -- presumably a reference to rehearsals for London's "This Is It" concerts set to start that July.
-The mirror is part of an armoire and carries an estimated sales price of $6 (3.83 pounds)-8,000.
+The mirror is part of an armoire and carries an estimated sales price of $6-8,000.

 "The pieces that are really going to sell for a lot are the items that can be identified as having an association with Michael Jackson, like the armoire in his private bedroom where he handwrote on the mirror," Julien said.